Meetings of the States parties

 CCW meetings are usually held in Geneva.
 They are open to all States Parties to the Convention.
 The signatories to the Convention as well as all other States are invited to participate as observers.
 The Meetings are open to the relevant international and non-governmental organizations which may also participate as observers.

 The meetings are convened by the Secretary-General of the United Nations by a note verbale addressed to all States.
 Individual invitations are not issued.
-The CCW Secretariat with the United Nations Office for Disarmament Affairs, Geneva branch is responsible for the administration of the CCW meetings.
+The CCW Implementation Support Unit housed under the United Nations Office for Disarmament Affairs, Geneva branch is responsible for the administration of the CCW meetings.